viviannguyen380/PlatformerGame/README.md

 Large spiders give you a high jump to collect higher coins if you bounce on them.
 Green blocks act as springs to give you a high jump.

 The background and music change randomly with each play.
+You can restart if you lose all your lives or collect all the coins.